Host stack test framework

 }

 5. In suite file, implement SetupSuite method which Ginkgo runs once before starting any of the tests.
-It's important here to call ConfigureNetworkTopology() method, pass the topology name to the function in a form of file name of one of the yaml files in topo-network folder.
-Without the extension.
+It's important here to call ConfigureNetworkTopology() method, pass the topology name to the function in a form of file name of one of the yaml files in topo-network folder without the extension.
 In this example, myTopology corresponds to file extras/hs-test/topo-network/myTopology.yaml This will ensure network topology, such as network interfaces and namespaces, will be created.
 Another important method to call is LoadContainerTopology() which will load containers and shared volumes used by the suite.
-This time the name passed to method corresponds to file in extras/hs-test/topo-containers folder
+This time the name passed to method corresponds to file in extras/hs-test/topo-containers folder.
+Lastly, initialize Interfaces and Containers struct fields using s.GetInterfaceByName("interfaceName") and s.GetContainerByName("containerName").
+Use the names that are defined in .yaml files

 func (s *MySuite) SetupSuite() {